 Travellers from some countries don’t need a tourist visa to enter New Zealand.
 These include nationals of the USA, Ireland and Canada, among others.
 However, even if someone’s country is on the visa-waiver list they will need to supply evidence of funds and proof of onward travel.
 Visitors who do not need a visa should get an NZeTA (New Zealand Electronic Travel Authority) before they travel.

 Applicants for a New Zealand visitor visa are required to show that they are in good health, are of good character and have an appropriate purpose for their visit.
 They will also need to prove that they have plans to leave the country, such as an onward ticket, and that they have enough funds to support themselves during their stay.

 Visitors need a certain amount of money per month of their visit, and a passport that is valid for at least three months but ideally six months or more after the date of their scheduled date of departure.

-The longest that someone can stay in New Zealand on a visitor visa is nine months and during this time they are not allowed to work or study for longer than three months, and must obey New Zealand law or face deportation if they disregard these conditions.
+The longest that someone can stay in New Zealand on a visitor visa is nine months.
+During this time, they are not allowed to work or study for longer than three months and must obey New Zealand law.
+Expats face deportation if they disregard these conditions.

 Work visas for New Zealand

 There are many different visa options available for those wanting to live and work in New Zealand.
 When applying for a work visa for New Zealand, expats should ensure that they choose the correct visa for their situation.
 There are different visas for expats wanting to work in the country temporarily and for those wanting permanent employment.